juanantonio284/notes_on_writing/MIPT_Tech_Writ/tech_writ_week_4.md

 **2. Background**

 In the background section, discuss the theoretical and historical aspects of the topic as appropriate.
-Start with a brief discussion of theory---because the theory may not be common knowledge for the audience.
+Start with a brief discussion of theory—because the theory may not be common knowledge for the audience.

 **3. Discussion**